PaulineRoca/AIP2016/00_Installation/install.md

 3. Installing pygame
  * click on the windows icon on the left bottom of your screen.
 For windows 8 early version users, use your search command to find the application using its name.
  * click on `All the programs` and then the `Anaconda2 64bits` folder, then on `Anaconda Prompt`
+ * this launches the anaconda terminal
+ * notice a little rectangle is blinking after something that looks like `C:Users\user_name\AppData\Local\Continuum\Anaconda2>`?
+ This is call a "prompt" and it means you can type some text there to interract with your computer
- * this launches the anaconda terminal, where you have to type this text and then press on the `Enter` key (this is called "executing a command", more on that in the first Info lectures!):
+ * at the prompt, type the following text and then press on the `Enter` key (this is called "executing a command", more on that in the first Info lectures!):
  ```
  conda install conda
  ```
-  You have to type it where a little rectangle is blinking (this is the "prompt"), after something that looks like `C:Users\your_account_name\AppData\Local\Continuum\Anaconda2>`
  You will see some text messages during the installation of some python modules, don't worry!
  * when you are asked `Procced ([y]/n)`, press on the `Enter` key (because yes is the default)
  * when you are back to the blinking little rectangle, type this text, then press the `Enter` key:
  ```